 I have only had bison once in my life and it was a stew that I created.
 My little family of 3 was so pleased with it so I decided that this week I would purchase a package of organic ground bison from Kroger and create a chili with it.
 I also wanted this chili to be paleo so there are no beans in this chili and it is gluten-free as well.
+I hope you find this paleo bison chili to be delightful at your dinner-table!

 I also had a chili seasoning packet from Spice Miser and I decided I would give that a whirl this week too.
 Spice Miser never disappoints.
 I picked up that spice packet on my last trip to Eastern Market.
 If you do not have access to get this Spice Miser packet I have modified the recipe to reflect the ingredients found in it.
+This paleo bison chili had the most wonderful flavor from this little spice packet.

 Tried It Out Tuesday with ground bison meat in my paleo chili